Skip to main content

 Portrait of Steven Murphy

-His bold approach is represented by a youthful and energetic new university brand.
-Dr. Murphy has championed student-led initiatives which increase engagement on campus.
-He actively encourages students to embrace a collaborative approach with a focus on innovations that improve society and our planet.
+Dr. Murphy’s bold approach is represented by a youthful and energetic new university brand.
+He champions student-led initiatives that increase engagement on campus.
+He actively encourages students to embrace collaboration, with a focus on innovations that improve society and our planet.

-Dr. Murphy is passionate that, if we are to unleash our global competitive advantage, we will need to engage Canadians from often-marginalized, equity-deserving groups in meaningful, entrepreneurial pursuits.
-As a result, he has advanced the University’s mission of increased inclusivity and accessibility through key initiatives that have placed diversity at the centre of programming.
-For example, the entrepreneurial incubator Brilliant Catalyst has worked with federal, provincial and municipal counterparts to ensure that Black and Indigenous youth and students are provided access to entrepreneurial networks.
-Dr. Murphy believes that leveraging our diversity is the key to Canada’s competitive future.
+Dr. Murphy strongly believes that if we are to unleash our global competitive advantage, we will need to engage Canadians from often-marginalized, equity-deserving groups in meaningful, entrepreneurial pursuits.
+He advances the university’s mission of increased inclusivity and accessibility through key initiatives that place diversity at the centre of programming.
+For example, the entrepreneurial incubator Brilliant Catalyst works with federal, provincial and municipal counterparts to ensure that Black and Indigenous youth and students receive access to entrepreneurial networks.
+Dr. Murphy believes diversity is the key to Canada’s competitive future.
 At Ontario Tech we are seeing the results of this approach.

-Dr. Murphy strives to reimagine higher learning to support the kind of intermittent pursuit of learning that will fuel Canada's knowledge economy.
-This resulted in Ontario Tech becoming an early leader in developing microcredentials and founding a stand-alone business, Ontario Tech Talent, poised to challenge traditional approaches of academia to modular learning.
+Dr. Murphy reimagines higher education to support the kind of flexible, individual pursuit of learning that will fuel Canada's knowledge economy.
+As a result, Ontario Tech has become an early leader in developing micro-credentials: short, accredited online programs that represent new learning in a specific study field, topic or competency.
+In 2021, the university founded Ontario Tech Talent, a stand-alone subsidiary, poised to challenge traditional academic approaches to modular learning.

-Dr. Murphy is renowned for his organizational and human behaviour expertise across business and industry and brings this experience to guide his leadership strategy.
-Notably, his dedication to equity, diversity and inclusiveness underscores every facet of how he lives his life both personal and professional.
+Renowned for his organizational and human behaviour expertise across business and industry, Dr. Murphy brings this experience to guide his leadership strategy.
+Notably, his dedication to equity, diversity and inclusiveness underscores every facet of how he lives his personal and professional life.
 Beyond the lenses of race and gender, he embraces diversity of thoughts and ideas.

-As Dean of the Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson), Dr. Murphy transformed the school's brand, established novel interdisciplinary programs and fostered innovative and entrepreneurial co‐op opportunities for students.
+As Dean of the Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson University), Dr. Murphy transformed the school's brand, established novel interdisciplinary programs, and advanced innovative and entrepreneurial co‐op opportunities for students.
 Previously, he spent more than a decade in progressive academic leadership roles at Carleton University's Sprott School of Business, as Associate Dean, Research and External.
-He holds an esteemed record of academic achievement awards for his work examining the role of emotions in strategic decision‐making, leadership and boards, as well as his insightful approach to student‐driven teaching.
+He holds an esteemed record of academic achievement awards for his work examining the role of emotions in strategic decision‐making, for his administrative leadership and participation in boards, and for his insightful approach to student‐driven teaching.

-He earned a Bachelor of Commerce (Honours) in Human Resource Management, a Master in Management Studies (with Distinction) in the Management of Technology and completed his Doctorate in Management, Organizational Behaviour, at Carleton University.
+He holds a Bachelor of Commerce (Honours) in Human Resource Management, a Master of Management Studies (with Distinction) in the Management of Technology, and a PhD in Organizational Behaviour from Carleton University.